CGCookie/retopoflow/help/changelist.md

 ### RetopoFlow 3.00.2&rarr;3.00.3

 - General: selection painting now selects geometry along shortest path from where mouse was first pressed to the geometry nearest current mouse position
-- UI: major redesign and reimplementation of underlying UI system
+- UI: major performance improvements from redesign and reimplementation of underlying UI system
 - Added button on help system to view help documents in web browser
 - Several bug fixes and UX improvements